 *This post makes use of affiliate links.
 For more information, please visit Being Confident of This’s About page.
 Thank you for supporting this blog!

 I read through this material when I was still in high school, and for me it was a life-changing book because it helped me plan for the future rather than be afraid of it.
 During those last few years of high school, students face enormous pressure to make important life decisions.
 Life on the Edge challenged me to trust God with my future, but it also answered some very practical questions I had at the time.

 I highly recommend this book for young adults as they begin to face life on their own rather than under the safety of their parents’ wings!

-This book is another pick from my high school years, but one that I actually still use.
+The Stranger is another pick from my high school years, but one that I actually still use.
 Although I grew up in a Christian home with parents who were faithful to teach me about God’s Word, I still didn’t have a solid grasp on the overall themes of the Bible and how the Old Testament connected to the New Testament (and why that’s important!).

 Every book lover surely includes some excellent fiction writing on a list of life-changing books!
 As a lifelong book-lover, I’ve read an abundance of classic, secular, and Christian fiction, and one of my favorite authors of all is Ted Dekker.
 Each one of his riveting tales teaches readers a lesson about faith.
 But this series in particular stands out above the others.